aarongustafson/jekyll-webmention_io/docs/syndication.md

     twitter:
       endpoint: https://brid.gy/publish/twitter
       response_mapping:
-        url: syndication
+        syndication: $.url
-        user.screen_name: username
+        username: $.user.screen_name:
 ```

-The keys in the `response_mapping` map represent paths to values in the JSON response.
-The values are the names of keys in the page front matter where the data will be stored.
+The keys in the `response_mapping` map represent the names of keys that will be populated in the page front matter.
+The values are [JsonPath](https://goessner.net/articles/JsonPath/) expressions that return the value for the key.
+If the expression returns a single value, that value will be used to populate the front matter.
+Otherwise, the set of values will be stored as an array.

-Note:  If multiple endpoints are specified that map a response value to the same front matter key, the result will be an array of values in the front matter.
+Note:  If multiple endpoints are specified that map a response value to the same front matter key, the result will be a flattened array of values.

 These values can then be used in the page layout.
 For example, the following snippet will use the `url` front matter property defined above to create links to the syndicated content: